HelloPyunny/Spending-Trillion-Dollors/README.md

-# How to spend a Trillion Dollors
+# How to spend a Trillion Dollors